What is an Orthopaedic Section Special Interest Group,

 and How Does it Operate?

-The Orthopaedic Section has six Special Interest Groups (SIGs):
+The Orthopaedic Section currently has six Special Interest Groups (SIGs):

 A benefit of being a member of the Orthopaedic Section is being able to join any or all of our SIGs.
 The purposes of our SIGs are to provide educational programming to Section membership, serve the Section as an educational and practice resource for members, develop and recommend practice standards and terminology, identify changes in legislation, regulation, and reimbursement issues at state and national levels, identify and provide resource contacts and materials to accurately share practice information and address areas of concern related to the SIG domain, foster credible research within the SIG domain in conjunction with the Section's Research Committee, and to promote both scientific foundation and interdisciplinary study within the SIG domain.